jadecobra/python_tdd_exercises/source/classes/inheritance.rst

     E       AssertionError: assert False

-  because a :ref:`class<what is a class?>` is not an instance
+  because a :ref:`class<what is a class?>` is not an :ref:`instance<how to test if something is an instance of a class>`

 * I change the :ref:`assertion<what is an assertion?>`

   .. code-block:: python
     :lineno-start: 88
-    :emphasize-lines: 9-10
+    :emphasize-lines: 14-15

         def test_making_a_class_w_inheritance(self):